Preventing UTIs

 Urinary tract infections (UTIs) are common and affect millions of women.
-A UTI may occur in any part of the urinary tract, from the the bladder and ureters to the kidneys.
-More than half of women will have atleast one UTI at some point during their life, while UTIs are rare among men.
+A UTI may occur in any part of the urinary tract, from the the bladder to the kidneys, including the 'ureters', which are tubes connecting the kidneys to the bladder.
+More than half of women will have at least one UTI at some point during their life, while UTIs are rare among men.

-Our experts explain UTIs, what causes them and how you can avoid the risk of a UTI.
+Our expert nutritionists explain UTIs, what causes them and how you can avoid the risk of a UTI.

 What causes a UTI?

-UTIs start when bacteria enter the urinary tract through the urethra and then the bladder.
-The bacteria that most commonly cause UTIs is 'Escherichia coli', also known as 'E. coli'.
-E. coli originates from the colon.
+UTIs start when bacteria enter the urinary tract through the urethra and then enter the bladder.
+The bacteria that most commonly cause UTIs is 'Escherichia coli', also known as 'E. coli', which originates from the colon.
 UTIs are much more common in women than men due to women's biology and the close proximity between the anus and urethra.

 There are lots of ways E. coli can be introduced to the urinary tract and increase the risk of a UTI, including: